Azure/Industrial-IoT/README.md

 The content of this JSON formatted message can be configured via a configuration file.
 If no configuration file is specified via the `--tc` option a default configuration is used, which is compatible with the [Connected factory Preconfigured Solution](https://github.com/Azure/azure-iot-connected-factory).

+If OPC Publisher is configured to batch messages, then they are sent as a valid JSON array.

 The data which is ingested is taken from three sources:
 * the OPC Publisher node configuration for the node
 * the MonitoredItem object of the OPC UA stack for which OPC Publisher got a notification